shishehchi/SpectraDecomposition/README.md

 Provide one file that contains the corresponding weight of each spectra.
 Save it as data/weights.npy

-We normalize each MaNGA spectra by subtracting the median value between 4000 A and 7000 A, which covers the four emission lines required for placement on a BPT diagram.
+We normalize each MaNGA spectra by first subtracting the median value between 4000 A and 7000 A, which covers the four emission lines required for placement on a BPT diagram.
+Then, by dividing it to the fiber mass and the standrad deviation of the spectra between 4000 A and 7000 A.